Not everybody understands the AdSense review process - and the detail that "Congratulations!" is only the beginning.

 Following ad placement, and application, you await approval during the "2 to 3 week" evaluation period.
 Until people decide that the blog is well written, with consistent and easy navigation, and properly placed ads - and contains material that is informative, interesting, and unique, AdSense won't place paying ads in the blog.

 Any ads visible, after you select ad placement, will be public service announcements.
-You won't earn any money.
+You won't earn any money, with PSAs displayed.
+Some blog owners will see blank spaces, where ads are supposed to appear.

 Automated blog content analysis.